-In her translation notes, Oberman says that one unique aspect of “Old English Rune Poem” is the poet’s clear attempt to preserve the runic aspect of pagan culture.
-She says Old English poems, written roughly between the 5th and the 11th century, are one of the only links to the Germanic paganism that existed in England before Christianity.
+In his translation notes, Oberman says that one unique aspect of “Old English Rune Poem” is the poet’s clear attempt to preserve the runic aspect of pagan culture.
+He says Old English poems, written roughly between the 5th and the 11th century, are one of the only links to the Germanic paganism that existed in England before Christianity.

 “When Britain became Christian, it was right around the same time that people were starting to write things down in English,” says Oberman.
 “So we know almost nothing about the pagan history of Britain, which is why I think the runes are important to know about.”